browserengineering/book/book/security.md

 Now this form can't be submitted except from our website---and if you repeat this nonce fix for each form in the web application, it'll be secure from CSRF attacks.
-But as with cross-site scripting attacks, it'd be better for the browser to provide a fail-safe solution that servers could leverage.
+But as with cross-site scripting attacks, it'd be better for the browser to provide a fail-safe backup.

 SameSite Cookies
 ================

 For form submissions, that fail-safe solution is `SameSite` cookies.
-The idea is that a server can opt into its cookies being `SameSite`, and the browser will them not send them in cross-site form submissions.[^in-progress]
+The idea is that a if server mark its cookies `SameSite`, the browser will them not send them in cross-site form submissions.[^in-progress]

 [^in-progress]: At the time of this writing, the `SameSite` cookie
     standard is still in a draft stage, and not all browsers implement that draft fully.
-So it's possible for this section to become out of date, though some kind of `SameSite` cookies will probably keep existing.
+So it's possible for this section to become out of date, though some kind of `SameSite` cookies will probably be ratified.
 The [MDN page][mdn-samesite] is helpful for checking the current status of `SameSite` cookies.

 [mdn-samesite]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite#secure